 It’s important to note that this international law is quite complex and there is no clear consensus regarding where cross-border intervention is applicable, but what we do know is that it’s only used sometimes in extreme circumstances and rarely, if ever, for smaller, domestic crimes.
 And even exceptions use force as a last resort.

 The idea that one on a separate plane of authority is always obliged to intervene (with force) in the problems of another is not consistent with reality and bears no support from human law.
 Likewise, there is no apparent reason for God to forcibly intervene in the affairs of humanity in matters within our own responsibility and control (especially considering the fact that we want control).
-They are on completely different levels and we must not undermine our responsibility whenever we attempt to use the argument of evil against the existence of God.
+They are on entirely different levels and we must not undermine our responsibility whenever we attempt to use the argument of evil against the existence of God.
 Our sub-authority is very real and this in no way implies that God is either malevolent or impotent if He allows us to have it.
 Moreover, as I will argue below, we have adequate measures to prevent evil.
 This isn’t a case of God giving responsibility to one who cannot bear it.

 “The heaven, even the heavens, are the Lord‘s: but the earth hath he given to the children of men.”
 Psalm 115:16.

 If we keep this in mind as we refer back to the conversation between God and our spectator we can reason that our spectator was God’s intervention, for God often works through humanity to achieve His purposes.
 Indeed, the moral compass (the very thought that we ought to do what is right) He has given us suggests that humanity is the dominate preventative measure against evil.
 God, through man, has established everything required to prevent crime, such as moral conscience, law, education, and emotional response (remember the disgust you felt when you read our scenario?)
 How many crimes are prevented by this system every single day?